chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Messaging between L1-L2

-One of the cool things your can do with Cairo is sending messages between StarkNet (L2) and Ethereum (L1).
+One of the cool things you can do with Cairo is send messages between StarkNet (L2) and Ethereum (L1).

-You'd need to deploy a contract in StarkNet and use the `send_message_to_l1` function which takes as parameteres the address of the contract that is going to receive the message in the L1 and the payload.
+You'd need to deploy a contract in StarkNet and use the `send_message_to_l1` function which takes as parameters the address of the contract that is going to receive the message in the L1 and the payload.

 You'll also need to deploy a contract in Ethereum that implements the interface [IStarknetCore](https://www.cairo-lang.org/docs/hello_starknet/index.html#starknet-alpha-on-mainnet) which has the methods `sendMessageToL2` and `consumeMessageFromL2`.